The student can then choose one of the following specialisations.

 Computational Science and Engineering (CSE)

 CSE is a rapidly growing multidisciplinary field of study with links to engineering, mathematics and computer science.
-This specialisation focuses on mathematical modelling and simulation of problems arising in science and engineering, the mathematical analysis of such models and the development of new mathematical methods and techniques for solving such problems.
-This specialisation includes the following themes: Mathematical Physics, Analysis, Numerical Analysis, Optimisation and Mathematical System Theory.
+This specialisation focuses on mathematical modelling and simulation of problems arising in science and engineering, the mathematical analysis of such models, and the development of new techniques for solving these problems.

 For courses offered by the specialisation Computational Science and Engineering, see the online studyguide.

 Discrete Mathematics and Optimization provides the mathematical tools required for the analysis and solution of problems that are of a combinatorial nature.
 Such problems often have origins in (pure) mathematics, adjacent areas like computer science and quantum physics, or practical applications such as logistics.

 The specialisation has a strong theoretical component, but also offers the opportunity to look into real-life applications in the field of (healthcare) logistics, machine learning, energy etc.

 For courses offered by the specialisation Discrete Mathematics and Optimization, see the online studyguide.